 Alzheimer's Reading Room

-- The caregiver becomes an "environmental cue with legs" and if they are gone from site for any length of time all of a sudden the person with Alzheimer's looses their sense of safety.
+- The caregiver becomes an "environmental cue with legs" and if they are gone for any length of time all of a sudden the person with Alzheimer's looses their sense of safety.

 - I have few suggestions.
 Bob's idea of rearranging the furniture is a great one and should be tried.